WHAT IS DOWSING?

 is a condensation of three questions.
 "Can I" means do I have

-do I have permission from my higher self and the higher self of all who
+I have permission from my higher self and the higher self of all who may

-may be involved?
-"Should I" means is it in the highest and best
+be involved?
+"Should I" means is it in the highest and best interest

-interest of myself and others to do this dowsing at this time?
-The beginner
+of myself and others to do this dowsing at this time?
+The beginner is advised

-is advised to ask the three questions separately.
-Experienced dowsers,
+to ask the three questions separately.
+Experienced dowsers, through programming

 2. Frame your question in a logical, clear manner that can be answered "yes" or "no".
 It is often best to write down all your questions in advance.
 This helps de-focus the mind from the results of any particular question, and helps break down the overall question into logical pieces.
 This process alone helps the dowser discover what it is he or she is really asking.
 Avoid the use of slang.
 Ask for facts, not opinions.
 Seek to ask the same question in your mind as you are with your words.
 Thinking "red" while voicing "blue" doesn't work well.
 If desired, ask the same question two or three times in different ways.
 With a "hard target" such as a water vein, come at it from two or three different directions until you're certain about the answer.
 Accuracy improves with your commitment and practice.